 5. Time management and multitasking: CNAs often find themselves juggling multiple tasks and responsibilities simultaneously.
 This requires us to have good organizational skills, the ability to prioritize tasks, and the physical stamina to keep up with the demands of the job.
 It involves constantly moving from one task to another, which can be physically tiring.

-See also How many calories should a man burn in a day
+See also How many calories in an ounce of aperol

 As a CNA, it is crucial to recognize and address the physical demands of our profession.
 Taking care of our physical well-being, such as ensuring proper body mechanics, maintaining a healthy diet, regular exercise, and sufficient rest, is essential to sustain our overall health and longevity in this rewarding yet physically demanding career.